finsrud/sane/README.md

 ## License

 These documents are provided under the same open-source terms as the original Series Seed project.
+See [LICENSE](LICENSE) for details.

 ## Credits

 Forked from [Series Seed](https://github.com/seriesseed/equity) v3.2, with select provisions adapted from the [Cooley LLP fork](https://github.com/CooleyLLP/seriesseed).
 Updated by [Rubicon Law](https://rubiconlaw.com).

-NVCA model document updates based on the October 2, 2025 NVCA release.
+Aligned with the October 2, 2025 NVCA model document release.